michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 10. And to the captains over hundreds did the priest give king David’s spears and shields, that were in the temple of the Lord.

-11. And the guard stood, every man with his weapons in his hand, round about the king, from the right corner of the temple to the left corner of the temple, along by the altar and the temple.corner: Heb. shoulder
+11. And the guard stood, every man with his weapons in his hand, round about the king, from the right corner of the temple to the left corner of the temple, along by the altar and the temple.

-12. And he brought forth the king’s son, and put the crown upon him, and gave him the testimony; and they made him king, and anointed him; and they clapped their hands, and said, God save the king.God…: Heb.
-Let the king live
+12. And he brought forth the king’s son, and put the crown upon him, and gave him the testimony; and they made him king, and anointed him; and they clapped their hands, and said, God save the king.

 13. And when Athaliah heard the noise of the guard and of the people, she came to the people into the temple of the Lord.